-Your boat has lifting rings at the bow and at the stern.
+Your Nautique is equipped with bow and stern lifting rings.
 These are designed to lift your boat in a steady and secure manner.
-Make sure the winch, hooks and other components of the lifting mechanism have sufficient capacity sufficient for your boat.
-Refer to Section 3 Specifications.
+The winch, hooks and other components of the lifting mechanism have sufficient capacity sufficient for your boat.
+Refer to Section 3, Specifications.
 The weights listed in the specifications are dry weight.
 You must add the weight of the battery, fuel and gear to the dry weight.